pulp-platform/pulp-freertos/RISC-V_PULP_Project/tests/README.md

 # Tests

-Tests and measurements of FreeRTOS primitives.
+Generic tests and measurements of FreeRTOS primitives.

 ## Queue